 The Head Is The Most Important Part Of Your Body

 This is definitely one of the most interesting Thailand facts, and it is entirely true.
-Knowing this, Thai people are extremely respectful and will never touch anyone on their head … even a baby.
+Knowing this, Thai people are extremely respectful and will never touch anyone on their heads… even a baby.
 Thai also bow their heads slightly in respect to their elders and are mindful of the placement of their feet.
 They purposely tuck their feet under their bodies and would never show the soles of their feet to another person.

 Thai is Difficult To Speak